Overview

 So, what are stem cells?

-Stem cells are undifferentiated cells found in our bodies, which can transform into any tissue.
-Over the past decade, stem cell transplant has proven to be an effective treatment option for multiple myeloma.
+Stem cells are undifferentiated cells in our bodies that can transform into any tissue.
+Over the past decade, stem cell transplantation has proven to be an effective treatment option for multiple myeloma.

 Before we dive into the details of this treatment, we have answered some frequent questions that are sure to pop up in your mind.